Current location

 pvtistes

-I only lived in Paris and chose this city as it’s always been a place I’ve had a connection with.
+I only lived in Paris.
+I chose this city because it’s always been a place I’ve had a connection with.
 I came for the first time when I was 16 and instantly fell in love with it.
 I knew that leaving Toronto, I wanted a challenge and adventure, somewhere where I could speak French and learn about a new culture.
 It was everything I imagined and more.
 Interview Rachelle PVT France

 pvtistes